Hollywood Hits Self-Destruct Mode In Reaction To Harvey Sexual Harassment Allegations | John Hawkins' Right Wing News

 While I blame Hollywood for a lot, and will continue to do so when it is well deserved, it is nice to know that they are willing to stand up and do the right thing, even if it was in response to other women doing the same thing.

-Let’s hope that the Democrats and those in Hollywood learn to be more careful about with people with whom they associate.
+Let’s hope that the Democrats and those in Hollywood learn to be more careful about the people with whom they associate.
 They don’t need anymore bad publicity.

 - Share